ItsKris1/ItsKris1/README.md

 ### 🔍 What am I looking for?
-I am looking to use my gained skills to start my career in IT.
+I am looking for an internship or a job in IT field.

 <!--
 **ItsKris1/ItsKris1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.